Freshman 15: Nutrition

 These deficiencies can lead to weight issues caused by malnutrition.
-When consuming alcohol, these vitamins and minerals must be replaced.
-Often this is how certain cravings arise.
+Often, this is how certain cravings arise.

-About 1 in 4 college students report academic consequences from drinking, including missing classes, falling behind, doing poorly on exams, and overall receiving lower grade.
+About one in four college students report academic consequences from drinking, including missing classes, falling behind, doing poorly on exams, and overall receiving lower grades.
 Students who are involved in fraternities and sororities in college tend to have the highest alcohol consumption rates.

-Researchers have found that those who consumed drinks of higher alcohol strength, ate significantly more than the others.
-Not only that, but they also chose to eat more fatty and salty foods.
+Researchers have found that those who consumed drinks of higher alcohol strength, ate significantly more than the others and also ate more fatty and salty foods.
 They also found that urges to snack were much higher among drinkers.
-Drinking alcohol also increases the body fat percentage.

-Unhealthy foods with alcohol
+Foods with alcohol

-According to the National Institute on Alcohol Abuse and Alcoholism's research, people who tend to drink the largest amount of alcohol have the poorest eating habits compared to those who do not consume much alcohol at all.
-Those who do not drink a large quantity of alcohol seem to have the best quality diets.
-In this study researchers compared the Healthy Eating scores of 3,000 participants in the National Health and Nutrition Examination Survey with their overall consumption of alcohol.
+According to the National Institute on Alcohol Abuse and Alcoholism's research, people who drink the most alcohol tend to have worse eating habits than those who do not consume much alcohol.
+In this study, researchers compared the "healthy eating" scores of 3,000 participants in the National Health and Nutrition Examination Survey with their overall consumption of alcohol.
 They used frequency, quantity, and average daily volume to measure the alcohol consumption.

 The researchers found that as the alcohol quantity increased, the Health Index scores declined.
-As the frequency of alcohol consumed increased, the Healthy Eating scored declined.
 Diet quality was the poorest among those who consumed the largest quantity of alcohol.
-Care packages filled with unhealthy treats, sent usually by parents, is found to be the leading cause of weight gain.
-Those who drank less alcohol in an infrequent time frame had the best health index scores overall.
+Care packages filled with unhealthy treats, usually sent by parents, are found to be the leading cause of weight gain.
+Those who drank less alcohol, infrequently, had the best health index scores overall.